PdxCodeGuild/class_redmage/README.md

 Lab 25
 Mob - Jackalope
 Group - Hangman
-Tuesday 11/13: Presentations for eith Lab 26 OR your own custom project utilizing the Python library of your choice
+Tuesday 11/13: Presentations for either Lab 26 OR your own custom project utilizing the Python library of your choice

 ## Python Labs Optional: